Trushant-Adeshara/Trushant-Adeshara.github.io/_projects/projects-2.md

 3. **Phase-3**: Develop a Full-Fledged System

 <p style="text-align: justify">
 I chose to focus on the development of a ROS-based Rover for my project, with guidance from Dr. Avani R. Vasant, the Head of the Department of Computer Science and Engineering at BITs EDU Campus.
-Since this was my first time, our initial step was to submit the proposal and then assemble the team later.</p>
+Since this was my first time, our initial step was to submit the proposal and then assemble the team upon selection.</p>

 <p style="text-align: justify">
 In terms of software, I opted for the Robot Operating System (ROS) due to my prior experience with it.
 ROS proved to be an ideal choice for both rapid prototyping and the creation of industry-grade software.</p>

 <p style="text-align: justify">
 The project wasn't just about simulation; it also involved building two physical rovers.
-To tackle this complex task, I broke down the entire system into smaller, manageable subsystems:</p>
+To tackle this complex task, I broke down the entire system into smaller, manageable subsystems as follow:</p>

 <p style="text-align:center">
 <img src='/images/projects/ros_rover/sf.png'></p>